Los Angeles restores limits on homeless living in vehicles

 “It has been a nightmare in Venice with people living in cars (and RVs) leaving trash and creating unsanitary conditions on our streets and sidewalks as well as taking away much needed parking,” Carol Katona wrote in a letter to the council.

-A federal court struck down a city-wide ban on living in vehicles in Los Angeles several years ago, leading to the new limits intended to keep vehicles out of neighborhoods but allowing them in commercial or industrial areas.
+A federal court struck down a citywide ban on living in vehicles in Los Angeles several years ago, leading to the new limits intended to keep vehicles out of neighborhoods but allowing them in commercial or industrial areas.
 The city has since imposed additional restrictions on a street-by-street basis

 The concern is widespread throughout the state.
 A recent report in San Francisco found a growing number of homeless people are living out of vehicles, contributing to a 17% increase in homelessness there in the last two years.
 San Francisco identified nearly 600 passenger vehicles, RVs or vans that appeared to be inhabited.